 Like the bassist in Spinal Tap, your kid has turned it up to 11.
 Finding age-appropriate gifts for 11-year-olds or kids of any age is tricky — while toddlers are engaged by problem-solving of almost any kind, older kids have their own well-developed interests to consider.
-The best toys for 11-year-olds, who are caught in that sometimes-tricky spot between little kid and adolescent, should acknowledge that they’re morphing into independent people with their own interests and developing social lives.
+The best toys for 11-year-olds, who are caught in that sometimes-tricky spot between little kid and adolescent, should acknowledge that they’re morphing into independent people with their own pursuits and developing social lives.

 Our favorite toys for 11-year-olds encourage the development of their critical thinking and social skills.
 Yes, devices are fine.
 It’s the way of the world.
 But sometimes (okay, as often as possible), it’s a good idea to leave the devices behind and get kids out in the world and doing something that involves real-world interactions with actual people.
-Here are the developmentally appropriate toys and products that the 11-year-old in your life will most enjoy.
+Here are the coolest, most developmentally appropriate toys and gifts that the 11-year-old in your life will love.

 The Best Tech Toys for 11-Year-Olds